pgrew/resume/Michael-Pettigrew-Resume.md

 Our group was also required to prove our proposed radar improvements through live test events.
 We wrote software tools to plan these tests.
 Using additional statistical analysis software, we developed a process to verify our improvements or identify shortfalls.

 I also designed and developed a ballistic target classification algorithm for radars using support vector machine methodology.
 I oversaw the project from a MATLAB prototype to a real-time C++ application.
 This algorithm works in real time and was implemented in an Army radar.
-In addition to coordinating this project with the radar prime contractor, I trained three coworkers to continue improving and developing classifier.
+In addition to coordinating this project with the radar prime contractor, I trained three coworkers to continue improving and developing the classifier.

 ## Skills:
 - Leadership